 Call Around to Different Insurance Companies

-You will want to start with the more well-known companies and then work your way down to those that are smaller or less-known.
-Hopefully you will be able to find the information that you need that way.
+You will want to start with the more well-known companies and then work your way down to those that are smaller or lesser-known.
+Hopefully, you will be able to find the information that you need that way.
 If not, then there is another thing that you can try.
-Enter your ZIP code now for FREE car insurance quotes that you can compare.

 Try the Government Route as a Last Resort

-In addition, some states keep all insurance policies for every vehicle in a database so they can ensure that the vehicles that are registered in their states are insured.
-Other, states, however, rely on the insurance companies to inform them via mail, phone or digitally, when someone chooses to cancel their policy.
+Other states, however, rely on the insurance companies to inform them via mail, phone, or digitally when someone chooses to cancel their policy.
 This means that some states simply won’t have that information.

 Ask Your Insurance Company